-Guidelines for Technology Usage
+Standards for Technology Usage

-- 22. Technology usage includes without limitation the following: - a.
+- 13. Technology usage includes without limitation the following: - a.
 Church and Ministry Websites - b.
 Social Networking Websites - c.
 Email and Text/Instant Messaging - d.
 Blogging - e.
 Online Video and Chat Rooms - f.
-Registration Technologies and Securing Private Information - 23.
+Registration Technologies and Securing Private Information - 14.
 Parishes, schools, and Diocesan organizations that directly minister to minors should develop and implement policies and procedures for technology usage that strike a balance between safety and pastoral effectiveness.
 These policies should be guided by three essential values - a.
 Prudence weighing the merit of the technology in light of pastoral effectiveness and potential risks - b.
 Reasonableness is usage of the technology practical for the ministry? - c.
-Transparency All communications and actions are open to the scrutiny of others; policies for usage are clear, intelligible, and observable. - 24.
+Transparency All communications and actions are open to the scrutiny of others; policies for usage are clear, intelligible, and observable. - 15.
 Electronic communications with minors should not be undertaken lightly.
-All employees, volunteers, contractors, religious and clergy must always adhere to Catholic values and transparency with respect to such communications. - 25.
-Adult ministers should establish separate social networking sites and webpages for personal and professional use.
-Separate email accounts should also be maintained for professional/church and personal communications. - 26.
-Professional, ministry-based blogs should only be utilized to promote upcoming events or programs and for the purpose of evangelization and providing resources and information specific to the ministry setting.
+All employees, volunteers, contractors, religious and clergy must always adhere to Catholic values and transparency with respect to such communications.

-- 27. Parents/guardians must have access to everything provided to their children and be made aware of how social media is being used, be told how to access the sites, and be given the opportunity to be copied on all material sent to their children via social networking (including emails and text messages) - a.
-Parental/guardian consent needs to be obtained when communicating by email, texting and/or instant messaging with minors. - b.
+- 16. Adult ministers should establish separate social networking sites and webpages for personal and professional use.
+Separate email accounts should also be maintained for professional/church and personal communications. - 17.
+Professional, ministry-based blogs should only be utilized to promote upcoming events or programs and for the purpose of evangelization and providing resources and information specific to the ministry setting. - 18.
+Parents/guardians must have access to everything provided to their children and be made aware of how social media is being used, be told how to access the sites, and be given the opportunity to be copied on all material sent to their children via social networking (including emails and text messages. - a.
+Parent/guardian consent needs to be obtained when communicating by email, texting and/or instant messaging with minors. - b.
 Public websites administered by parishes, schools, Diocesan organizations, etc. should not contain personal and/or contact information about minors. - c.
 Written permission from a parent or guardian must be obtained prior to posting photographs, or other identifying information, of minors on websites. - d.
-When posting videos online, extreme care must be taken to protect the privacy of minors; such videos should only be utilized to advertise ministry-related events and activities. - 28.
-Care should always be taken to maintain professionalism and appropriate boundaries with all forms of communication. - Email, texting, and instant messaging should only be used with matters that deal with an individual's professional relationship.
+When posting videos online, extreme care must be taken to protect the privacy of minors; such videos should only be utilized to advertise ministry-related events and activities. - 19.
+Care should always be taken to maintain professionalism and appropriate boundaries with all forms of communication. - a.
+Email, texting, and instant messaging should only be used with matters that deal with an individual's professional relationship.
 There should be absolutely NO personal exchanges. - b.
 Always avoid any communication that might be construed as having inappropriate sexual or romantic overtones.
 Do NOT reply to any such email from a minor.
 Instead, make a copy of the inappropriate communication and immediately notify your supervisor. - c.
 Always copy parents/guardians on messages sent to minors. - d.
 Streaming video should be used only for education, communication, and promotional purposes within the context of the ministry setting.
-At no time is one-on-one video or chat room interaction appropriate between adults and minors.
+At no time is one-on-one video or chat room interaction appropriate between adults and minors. - 20.
+Employees, volunteers, contractors, religious and clergy who provide pastoral counseling or spiritual direction services must avoid developing inappropriately intimate relationships with minors, other staff, or parishioners.